Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-15-deepseekcoder-writes-react.md

 For the most part, the 7b instruct model was quite useless and produces mostly error and incomplete responses.

-The 33b models can do quite a few things correct.
-However, its probably at the brink of usefuleness
+The 33b models can do quite a few things correctly.
+However, it's probably at the brink of usefulness

 The model doesn't really understand writing test cases at all.